 Nevada has some important sales tax exemptions designed to benefit seniors.
-Prescription drugs are exempt.
-Durable medical equipment, like wheelchairs and prosthetic devices, is exempt.
-Groceries and newspapers are also exempt.
+These include prescription drugs, durable medical equipment like wheelchairs and prosthetic devices, groceries and newspapers.

 What other Nevada taxes should I be concerned about?

 Nevada collects significant revenue through sin taxes on products such as alcohol and tobacco.
-The state’s gas tax is 33.15 cents per gallon.
-This is the 10th highest of any U.S. state.
+The state’s gas excise tax is 23 cents per gallon.

 Nevada does not have an estate tax or an inheritance tax.